Diane Bish: Education and personal life

 While at the University of Oklahoma, Bish joined the Mu Kappa chapter of Mu Phi Epsilon, an international, co-educational professional music fraternity that is composed of collegiate chapters, alumni chapters, and allied members.
 She joined the organization for the camaraderie of fellow musicians as well as the opportunities it offered, such as musical activities and competitions.

 On October 31, 2002, in Bloomington, Indiana, a fire consumed the home that Bish shared with harpist Susann McDonald.
 Among the many personal possessions lost were a Yamaha grand piano and Rodgers digital organ, but both women escaped without injuries.
 Bish also lost most of her signature concert attire in the fire.

-Despite a busy schedule of concerts and program tapings, Bish believes in living a well-rounded life.
 While practice is important for a musician's success, she has also enjoyed sports and being with friends and family.
 She describes herself as a people person and enjoys traveling, fishing, snow skiing, and animals, especially Poodles or Maltese dogs.
 When asked if she has any vices, Bish admits to procrastination at times, as well as taking a break from 3 to 4 p.m. to "have a cup of coffee, some chocolate, and I sit with my dog and just enjoy being alive."
 As of 2020, she makes her home in Naples, Florida.

 Her advice for young musicians is to determine what they want to do and then work hard at it.
 It is important to learn good technique with a serious teacher.
 It is also important to think about musical interpretation.
 She noted, "Don't be a robot – technique is one thing, but without the heart, the soul, the music doesn't touch people."

-According to the episode of On the Bench with Dr. Carol, on Youtube, she has a pet named Dietriech.